devwaseem/nonull/_posts/2020-05-15-pickle-rick.md

 # Reverse Shell

 Since we have command injection ability, let's get a reverse shell.
-Head to \[Pentestmonkey reverse shell cheat sheet](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).
+Head to [Pentestmonkey reverse shell cheatsheet](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).

-> Python 2 wasn't available but python 3 was.
-So I tired reverse shell with python 3

 Start a netcat listener in the terminal.